Hjorthmedh/RGCmorphology/ms/intro.md

 We thank Uygar Sümbül for sharing tracings of retinal ganglion cells, and his code for classification of cell types.
 The authors were supported by the Wellcome Trust (JJJH and SJE, grant number: 083205), NIH (RNE-D and ADH).
-We thank  Ellese Cotterill for comments on the manuscript.
+We thank Julian Budd and Ellese Cotterill for comments on the manuscript.

 \clearpage